-Banks are trying to keep pace by focusing on creating digital platforms through which customers can manage their entire personal finance ecosystem - including investment management, utility bill payment, wire transfers, credit, and loans, etc. They’re also simplifying financial processes through seamless onboarding experiences, easier transactions such as remittances, pushing contactless payments, sending out targeted communications, etc. Additionally, we have a plethora of fintech companies offering P2P lending, digital wallets, free trading apps, etc.
+The best banks are trying to keep pace by focusing on creating digital platforms through which customers can manage their entire personal finance ecosystem – including investment management, utility bill payment, wire transfers, credit, and loans, etc. They’re also simplifying financial processes through seamless onboarding experiences, easier transactions such as remittances, pushing contactless payments, sending out targeted communications, etc. Additionally, we have a plethora of fintech companies offering P2P lending, digital wallets, free trading apps, etc.

 However, merely going online or building an app for your customers is not enough.
 Nor is the simple stacking up of channels such as email, social media, app, website one on top of the other.

 You need to position your online banking app as the hub around which you build an omnichannel consumer engagement strategy.

 👉 Ebook – State of Mobile Finance in 2021

 👉 Ebook – Your Guide to a Winning Customer Experience in Financial Services in 2021